peterkeen/proclaunch/README.md

 * `user`
     is an optional file containing the user name that should execute `run`.
 Only effective if proclaunch has been run as root.

+Options can include:

+* `--foreground -F`
+    run in the foreground.
+Do not daemonize.

+* `--debug -D`
+    include DEBUG output in proclaunch's log

+* `--log-level=[LOG LEVEL]`
+    instead of just debug, you can specify FATAL, WARN, INFO, or DEBUG as the maximum level of logging information you want.
+Default is INFO.

 ### Behavior